(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: I thought space travel was supposed to be precise.

-Autonavigation is still engaged, engines are online, why aren't we through?
+ten weeks!
+Autonavigation is still engaged, engines are online, why

 T'POL: The reconfigured space has expanded.